chetandr/mobile-grid-evaluation/README.md

 columns that can fit in the available width.
 For the purpose of this exercise, assume three layouts:
     * Wide (900+): Shows all nine columns, row height = 32px, font size = 14px
     * Medium (500-899): Drops "Total Cost" and "Gain" (showing 7 columns), row height = 44px, font size = 16px
-    * Narrow (0-499): Drops "Symbol", "Price Paid" and "Gain %" (showing only 4 columns), row height = 44px, font size = 16px
+    * Narrow (0-499): Drops "Security", "Price Paid" and "Gain %" (showing only 4 columns), row height = 44px, font size = 16px
 6. In case of a mobile device, the table should respond to orientation changes, conforming to the requirements described above.
 7. The table header should be fixed, while the body should be scrollable.